MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/faqs-infoprotect.md

 ## How does document tracking and revocation work for Azure Information Protection?

-Document tracking for files that you classify and protect by using Azure Information Protection works with Azure Rights Management protection and the RMS sharing application.
-You can also access the document tracking site by using the Azure Information Protection client (version 1.0.233 or later):
+Document tracking for files that you classify and protect by using Azure Information Protection works with the latest release of the Azure Information Protection client (version 1.3.155.2 or later).

-- In an Office application, on the **Home** tab, in the **Protection** group, click **Protect** > **Track usage**.

-For more information, see [Track and revoke your documents when you use the RMS sharing application](../rms-client/sharing-app-track-revoke.md).
+For more information, see [Track and revoke your protected documents when you use Azure Information Protection](../rms-client/client-track-revoke.md).

 ## Can I control which users can use Azure Information Protection to classify and protect content?